NASA-IMPACT/modern-dgf/README.md

             -   Select the entities (and constraints) applicable to your project

             -   Select the data life cycle phases that apply to your project.
-Remember Foundational Phases are recommended as mandatory requirements. `
+Remember foundational phases are recommended as mandatory requirements. `
             > <img src="_images/selections.png" style="width:5.625in;height:3.14733in" />

         -   Once customized, only selected folders and documents will remain in the repo.
 You will need to push the changes to your GitHub repo.
             > `git commit -am '<Your commit message>'`.
 Please replace `<Your commit message>` with appropriate messaging.

             > `git push origin main`.
 This will push your changes into GitHub.
-However, it is highly recommended to use branches and Pull requests to make any changes.
+However, it is highly recommended to use branches and pull requests to make any changes.
 [Read more.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

 ## Work in progress

--   Additonally, you can also choose to create github issues based on the selections made.
-Additional parameters are required for github issues to be created.
+-   Additonally, you can also choose to create GitHub issues based on the selections made.
+Additional parameters are required for GitHub issues to be created.

     > `GITHUB_REPO=<new GitHub Repo name> GITHUB_OWNER=<organization/user handle> GITHUB_AUTH_KEY=<GitHub Authorization Key> python initialize.py`